The Site

 The educational component of the project will provide participants with background information about the project itself, as well as knowledge about historical gardens and parks, traditional gardening, and related topics.
 One of the thematic discussions will focus on resilience strategies implemented in historical gardens in Germany to address the challenges of climate change.
 Additionally, there will be discussions on the UNESCO World Heritage convention system.
 Guided tours will offer participants an overview of site management for "Classical Weimar" as a UNESCO World Heritage site.
 The participants will also have free access to museums and exhibitions, facilitating individual study opportunities.

-The project will take place from September 01st, till September 14th, 2024, and is organised by European Heritage Volunteers in cooperation with the Classical Weimar Foundation.
+The project was organised by European Heritage Volunteers in cooperation with the Classical Weimar Foundation.

 European Heritage Volunteers